Totem is designed as an educational resource for communities learning

 community users to continuously interact and exchange knowledge throughout

-The goals of the platform are:
+The goals of the platform are

 - To improve basic understanding of digital security and related tools for

-- To Build a safe MOOC based on existing open source software (Open edX)
+- To build a safe MOOC based on existing open source software (Open edX)

 the platform once the initial stage of the project is completed.